 Panoramic tours of London and tailored to your interests,

-• Buckingham Palace, The Queen's official London residence
+• Buckingham Palace, The King's official London residence

 • Windsor Castle, the oldest and largest occupied castle in the world

-• Tower of London, Her Majesty's Royal Palace and Fortress
+• Tower of London, His Majesty's Royal Palace and Fortress

 • Kensington Palace, the wonderful childhood home of Queen Victoria